Mx989/Projekt/README.md

-# Project Title
+# WakeApp

-(Project Title) is an application that is supposed to make your daily morning routine much easier and comfier,  instead of multitasking between your news feed, your weather application and your notes.
+WakeApp is an application that is supposed to make your daily morning routine much easier and comfier,  instead of multitasking between your news feed, your weather application and your notes.
 Have all that in one Place that you can access with just one click!

 ## Getting Started

-Placeholder
+1.Download the Github repo as zip or Clone it
+2.Run the WPFApp Project

 ### Prerequisites